OfficeDev/outlook-dev-docs/docs/add-ins/understanding-outlook-add-in-permissions.md

 ms.author: jasonjoh
 ---

-# Understanding Outlook Add-in permissions
+# Understanding Outlook add-in permissions

-Outlook Add-ins specify the required permission level in their manifest.
+Outlook add-ins specify the required permission level in their manifest.
 The available levels are **Restricted**, **ReadItem**, **ReadWriteItem**, or **ReadWriteMailbox**.
 These levels of permissions are cumulative: **Restricted** is the lowest level, and each higher level includes the permissions of all the lower levels. **ReadWriteMailbox** includes all the supported permissions.

 You can see the permissions requested by a mail add-in before installing it from the Office Store.
 You can also see the required permissions of installed add-ins in the Exchange Admin Center.